Oholei Torah: History

 The school opened in a synagogue in Brownsville with a handful of students.

 In 1958, the school expanded and a kindergarten for young boys was introduced.
 In 1964, Oholei Torah added a junior high school division, followed several years later by Oholei Torah Mesivta High School.
 The Beis HaMedrash, Talmudic Seminary Oholei Torah was founded in 1970, for post-high school Talmudic studies.

 In 1975, the school began renting space for the elementary classes at the Brooklyn Jewish Center at 667 Eastern Parkway, built in 1920, and purchased the building outright in 1982.
 Beginning in 1997, the building underwent a major expansion, with a new wing (known as the Deitsch Campus, after the school's major financial patron Dovid Deitsch) and a study hall for the Talmudical Seminary.

 In 1994, the elementary school was renamed "Oholei Menachem" in honor of Rabbi Menachem Mendel Schneerson, though the old name persists in general usage.

 Today Oholei Torah enrolls approximately 1600 students in its various divisions.

-In 2016 the school was the subject of an exposé in Newsweek for its decades long history of failing to fire teachers who physically abused and molested students.
+In 2016, the school was the subject of an exposé in Newsweek for its decades long history of failing to fire teachers who physically abused and molested students.

 Divisions

 Educational Institute Oholei Menachem (Oholei Torah) consists of a preschool grade (Pre-1A) and 8 elementary grades.
 Each grade has an average enrollment of about 100 students, so there are four or five classes for each grade.

-Oholei Torah's kindergarten elementary school and middle school are located in the Deitsch Campus at 667 Eastern Parkway.
+Oholei Torah's kindergarten elementary school and middle school (until 8th grade) are located in the Deitsch Campus at 667 Eastern Parkway.
 There is also a smaller kindergarten division at Cong.
-B'nai Abraham in East Flatbush, a synagogue where Rabbi Teitelbaum served as president until his death in 2005.
+B'nai Abraham in East Flatbush, a synagogue where Rabbi Teitelbaum served as president until his death in 2005. the eighth grade has their own building on Troy Avenue, and high school has a new building in Remsen village.

-In 2019 they added a “Shiur Hey” (although in actuality there are only four shiurim as they skip Shiur Gimmel) to 1) help accommodate the so-called “Shlichus shortage”; 2) to give those that want an opportunity for another year of Yeshiva in OT.
+In 2019 they added a "Shiur Hey" (although in actuality there are only four shiurim as they skip Shiur Gimmel) to 1) help accommodate the so-called "Shlichus shortage"; 2) to give those that want an opportunity for another year of Yeshiva in OT.